scotttyso/wsl-dns-fix/README.md

 ### Modify the Search Values in anyconnect.ps1

-In the Last line line of `anyconnect.ps1` are the DNS search values I used.
+In the Last line of `anyconnect.ps1` are the DNS search values I used.
 Modify this line to match your own search domain if desired, or leave it commented out.

 ```powershell
 #Add-Content -Path C:\Users\Public\resolv.conf -Value "search rich.ciscolabs.com cisco.com"